fuzzylogicxx/fuzzylogic/posts/interview-question-answer.md

 mainImage.srcsetWidths: ''
 mainImage.sizes: ''
 mainImage.isAnchor: false
-draft: true
+draft: false

 ---
 There’s a classic web developer interview question that goes something like this:

-What happens when you type in “www.bbc.co.uk” into a browser?
+What happens when you type in “bbc.co.uk” into a browser?
 Describe the journey that results in you seeing a page.
 ---

 You could answer it like this: